-Reading is such a wonderful way to connect with your children about difficult topics, such as explaining the importance of Remembrance Day.
+Reading is a wonderful way to connect with your children about difficult topics, such as explaining the importance of Remembrance Day.

 Over the past few years, we’ve read a few wonderfully written and illustrated books that attempt to give children some context about November 11.
 We thought we’d share a few, as well as a few we’re hoping to read.
 These titles are a good match for preschool and early school age children.